vostok/hercules/hercules-gate/README.md

 `404` - the stream not found.

 `413` - request entity too large.

+`415` - unsupported `Content-Encoding`.

+`503` - the gate is overloaded and request has been throttled.

 ## Settings
 Application is configured through properties file.